Skip to content

 For 3d embossing on slates, which is also a popular engraving work for makers, few steps should be considered.

 First, turn your 2D design into depth files for 3d embossing.
-This step is a key and litt;e complicated preparation work.
-And here, for a more straightforward dispaly, we found the fellowing YTB video for file transforming.
+This step is key and a little complicated preparation work.
+And here, for a more straightforward display, we found the fellowing YTB video for file transforming.

 While when you get the file, import it into LightBurn, and set the parameters.
 And here when choosing "Image Mode", better to choose "3D Sliced".